-&lt;sup>12 China's Investment in the Belt and Road Initiative (BRI) in 2020.
+12 China's Investment in the Belt and Road Initiative (BRI) in 2020.
 Green BRI Center, International Institute of Green Finance (IIGF) under Central University of Finance and Economics.
 2020.

 Third, investment fields and subjects are becoming increasingly diversified, and the third-party market cooperation mode is gradually emerging.
 In the early stage, BRI investment was focused on the infrastructure such as energy, transportation, communication and water conservancy, and main investors were mostly state-owned enterprises.
-In recent years, the industries of direct investment in countries and regions along the BRI have become increasingly diversified, distributed in manufacturing, leasing and business services, wholesale and retail, building and construction, mining, finance, power production and heat supply, agriculture, forestry, animal husbandry and fishery, etc. More and more private enterprises and foreign-funded enterprises are joining the BRI investment.
-The model of third-party market cooperation is gaining popularity.
-Third-party market cooperation is based on "complementary advantages", and adopts the concept of "equal consultation".
-It aims at "winwin results among three parties" through "enterprise-led" cooperation and even attains the effect of "1+1+1 > 3".
+In recent years, the industries of direct investment in countries and regions along the BRI have become increasingly diversified, distributed in manufacturing, leasing and business services, wholesale and retail, building and construction, mining, finance, power production and heat supply, agriculture, forestry, animal husbandry and fishery, etc.13 More and more private enterprises and foreign-funded enterprises are joining the BRI investment.
+The model of third-party market cooperation is gaining popularity.14 Third-party market cooperation is based on "complementary advantages", and adopts the concept of "equal consultation".
+It aims at "winwin results among three parties" through "enterprise-led" cooperation.
 It is highly consistent with the spirit of "extensive consultation, joint contribution, and shared benefits" advocated by the BRI.
 As a new mode of international economic cooperation, the third-party market cooperation has been widely concerned and welcomed by relevant enterprises in developed countries and countries and regions along the BRI.
-Since 2015, China has successively signed joint statements or documents on third-party market cooperation with 14 countries, which is characterized by diversified modes and largescale projects.
-International, bilateral and multilateral financial institutions are also strengthening financing support and constantly exploring ways to expand cooperation in thirdparty markets.
+Since 2015, China has successively signed joint statements or documents on third-party market cooperation with 14 countries15, which is characterized by diversified modes and large-scale projects.
+International, bilateral and multilateral financial institutions are also strengthening financing support and constantly exploring ways to expand cooperation in third-party markets.